NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can be grabbed
   - Damage increase: 14 > 16
   - Faster recovery on hit or block only
+- 2B
-- 2B has more lift with adjusted hitbox times to better match the animation; damage increased: 9 > 12
+  - Has more lift with adjusted hitbox times to better match the animation
+  - Damage increased from 9 to 12
+- 2B(B)
+  - Lifts on block
+  - Ends sooner
-- 2B(B) lifts on block, ends sooner, adjusted frames and knockbacks
+  - Adjusted frames and knockbacks
 - 8A has 10 less recovery frames
 - 8A(A) has 10 less recovery frames
 - 8A(B) works again and is a back handspring if not done in a combo (TODO: Is this just vanilla now?)